 Disclaimer: YoungWilliams does not endorse the reports or opinions expressed by non-YoungWilliams authors, nor do we endorse the entities that initially released or published the materials posted on our website.

-Calleja v.
-Calleja (Nebraska 2018)
+Silver v.
+Silver (Nebraska 2018)

-Summerville v.
-Summerville (North Carolina 2018)
+Kaplan v.
+Kaplan (North Carolina 2018)

 The Story Behind the Numbers: Exploring Trends in the Percent of Orders for Zero Dollars

 OCSE collects data from state child support agencies on the number of support orders that do not have a dollar support amount, referred to as zero orders.
 These may reflect different types of orders – medical support only, shared custody, arrears only, or current support with no amount due.
 Zero orders have been increasing over time within the child support program.
 Today, they represent 10% of support orders nationally.
 This Story Behind the Numbers explores this trend and examines why zero orders have become more common in the child support program.